Pine View Middle School IB-MYP

 Once you have installed the app and located your student, you will be able to see your child’s progress with PBIS Rewards.
 You can add more than one student to the app, even if they go to different schools, as long as the school is using PBIS Rewards.

-We encourage you to talk with your student about what they must do to be successful with PBIS Rewards and to encourage them when you see them being successful.
+We encourage you to talk with your student about the many opportunities they have each class period/day to be successful with PBIS Rewards and encourage for their positive successes.

-PVMS Administration Mrs. Warren, Mrs. Quina & Mrs. Maus
+PVMS Administration Mrs. Warren, Mrs. Leary, Mrs. Vollstedt, and Mr. Williams